ofcoursedude/curve25519/README.md

 Written by Matthijs van Duin, 200608242056
 Original: http://cds.xs4all.nl:8081/ecdh/ (broken link)

+Updated by ofcoursedude to work as a netstandard2.0 library

 **Warning!
 This implementation is susceptible to timing attacks!**

 #### Usage Example